nkg114mc/cutegomoku/README.md

 Acknowledgements
 ----------------

-Thanks for the all developers of Cute Chess for providing nn exellent tool for the computer chess community.
+Thanks for the all developers of Cute Chess for providing an exellent tool for the computer chess community.
 This project intends to expand this tool to computer gomoku community so that it could benefit more computer game programmers.